Nitin-Panwar/Nitin-Panwar.github.io/about.md

 I love to read about new technologies, AI start ups and share it to wider audience.

-Check out my Linkedin profile https://www.linkedin.com/in/nitin-panwar-715a646a/.
+Check out my Linkedin profile [Nitin Panwar Linkedin Profile](https://www.linkedin.com/in/nitin-panwar-715a646a/)

 ### More Information